Skip to main content

 });

 That's it!
 When the user navigates to this screen, the editor appears instantly because it was already loaded offscreen.
+When the screen unmounts, the WebView teleports back to the offscreen Portal automatically.

 Why this works